talkable/talkable-docs/source/advanced_features/sheerid.rst

 Before you begin, ensure you have the following:

-- Access to SheerID Developer Portal.
+- Access to MySheerID Customer Portal.
-- SheerID Access Token provided by SheerID team or customer’s team.
-- Basic knowledge of RESTful APIs and JSON.

 Integration Steps
 -----------------